 We are closed on all major holidays and during inclement weather typically in conjunction with school and church closings.

-The Allen Food Pantry serves the communities of Allen, Fairview and Lucas TX.
+The AMA Food Pantry serves the communities of Allen, Fairview and Lucas TX.
 But we never let anyone leave empty handed.

 We are open 5 days a week